Michael Codron: Personal life

 His parents were Isaac "Haco" Codron and Lily Morgenstern, who regularly attended out-of-town tryouts of Codron's plays in Brighton.
 "They became part of the dreaded Brighton opinion that we all used to worry about", says Codron.
 "They would go every week to see a play at the Theatre Royal and ring me the following day with their views.
 My father always thought the plays were too far-fetched."

-In his autobiography, Putting it On (Duckworth, 2010), written with help from Alan Strachan, Codron confirmed that he is homosexual.
+In his autobiography, Putting it On: The West End Theatre of Michael Codron (Duckworth, 2010), written with help from Alan Strachan, Codron confirmed that he is homosexual.
 For twenty-five years, his partner was David Sutton.

 Codron has stated that his "single flash of anger" is aimed at critics and bloggers who review productions during previews.
 "It's almost invariably reactionary responses.
 They're the modern equivalent of the lot that used to boo the plays in the 50s and 60s.
 I think they're ghastly."
 He has also expressed his dislike of musical theatre ("Musicals weren't really my thing"), turning down a request to produce Blood Brothers.